oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/mem_channel/README.md

 | Optimized for                     | Description
 |:---                               |:---
 | OS                                | Linux* Ubuntu* 18.04/20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15 <br> Windows* 10
-| Hardware                          | Intel® Agilex®, Arria® 10, and Stratix® 10 FPGAs
+| Hardware                          | Intel® Agilex 7®, Arria® 10, and Stratix® 10 FPGAs
 | Software                          | Intel® oneAPI DPC++/C++ Compiler
 | What you will learn               | How and when to use the `mem_channel` buffer property and the `-Xsno-interleaving` flag
 | Time to complete                  | 30 minutes